 Speak with a Florida Personal Injury Attorney Today

 People often make the serious mistake of assuming an insurance policy will automatically cover their accident-related injuries, no questions asked.
 But coverage disputes are more common than you might think.
 That is why you should always consult with an experienced Boca Raton truck accident lawyer who can advise you of your rights.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our team.